 Passionate About Inspiring Others

-Spencer T. Folmar was born near the Magic Kingdom in Eustis, Florida.
+Spencer T. Folmar was born near the Magic Kingdom in Florida, setting the stage for his

-Pennsylvania.
-In the midst of farm lands, scorched coal hills, and wooded forest,
+In the midst of farm lands, barren coal hills, and forest groves, Spencer and friends began

 MFA Candidate at NYU Tisch School of the Arts